Mathias-SantAnna/PokeCards/README.md

         - It will now no longer create bizarre presentations if the game is reset at sudden times.
 For instance whilst an peculiar wide variety of playing cards are flipped over.

 ## Manual testing
-Below is an in depth account of all of the manual checking out that has been carried out to verify all areas of the webweb page work as expected.
+Below is an in depth account of all of the manual checking out that has been carried out to verify all areas of the web page work as expected.

 ### Testing undertaken on desktop